gianludam/gianludam.github.io/_pages/research.md

 title: "Research"
 ---

 On this page, I upload some products of my research.
+These are my three dissertations and some notes (about Economics, especially Micro, but others can arrive hopefully).

 ## My Bachelor's dissertation